 Top and front blue LED-fans add to the overall combat experience when looking at this innovative gaming case.
 Their blue light shines brightly through the dark mesh grating at night to give a truly armored appearance to your computer.
-A large transparent side window gives us a view into the computer case.
+A large transparent side window gives us a view inside the computer case.
 You can also mount a 120MM cooling fan on this side panel to push air directly over your video cards.

 You will find several easy access I/O ports on top of the computer chassis.
-Located on the top left hand corner are E-SATA and USB ports so you can plug in an external USB drive or hard drive instantly without having to open the case itself.
+Located on the top left-hand corner are E-SATA and USB ports so you can plug in an external USB drive or hard drive instantly without having to open the case itself.
 I found this a very handy feature when trying to find some old Canon EOS Rebel digital photos that I had taken years ago and stored on an 80Gb SATA hard drive.

 To protect your possessions in public, there is an integrated keyboard and mouse security lock that allows you to take the Thermaltake Armor A90 to gaming conventions so you can bring your Call Of Duty skills on the road without worry of theft.

-FLEXIBLE THERMALTAKE CASE DESIGN ALLOWS FOR NUMEROUS MODS
+FLEXIBLE CASE DESIGN ALLOWS FOR NUMEROUS MODS

 The spacious interior of the Thermaltake VL90001W2Z case allows you to fit a wide variety of aftermarket accessories and customize your computer to specific needs.
 You can place a standard ATX or micro-ATX motherboard in the Armor A90 case.
 On the back panel, you will find 7 expansion slots which means you can easily fit up to four video cards in this system if you so choose.

 My system focused on processing power.
 At one point, I installed an Evercool HPH 9525EA CPU cooler in this case.
 The four bright, blue, LED lights created a spectacular show on the ASUS P5QL VM motherboard.
-In the background, a single 12 inch Logisys ML12BL blue led bar can be seen.
+In the background, a single 12-inch Logisys ML12BL blue led bar can be seen.

-Here in this photo you can see the effect that two sets of Crucial Ballistix Tracer 2GB (1GBx2) DDR2 1066 will have in this Thermaltake computer case.
+Here in this photo, you can see the effect that two sets of Crucial Ballistix Tracer 2GB (1GBx2) DDR2 1066 will have in this Thermaltake computer case.